-The German shoe and sportswear company, Puma, sponsors at least 12 African national football teams–five of which qualified for the 2010 World Cup.
-To commemorate the World Cup year (and because it is good PR and to sell shirts), Puma commissioned artist Kehinde Wiley to create four new works of arts inspired by the footbal stars Samuel Eto’o of Cameroon, John Mensah of Ghana and Emmanuel Eboué of Ivory Coast.
+The German shoe and sportswear company, Puma, sponsors at least 12 African national football teams.
+Five of these have qualified for the 2010 World Cup in South Africa.
+To commemorate the World Cup year (and because it is good PR and to sell more shirts, shoes and balls), Puma commissioned Nigerian-American artist Kehinde Wiley to create four new works of arts inspired by the football stars Samuel Eto’o of Cameroon, John Mensah of Ghana and Emmanuel Eboué of Ivory Coast.

 The campaign is making good use of Wiley’s style.
 Remember, “… Wiley is best known for using contemporary African American men in poses taken from the annals of art history and for his distinctive use of elaborate, graphic and colorful wallpaper-like backgrounds.”
 For the football campaign, Wiley painted individual portraits of Eto’o, Mensah and Eboué and a fourth painting of the three of them, “symbolizing the united countries of Africa.”
 In the paintings, the three players are wearing the “Unity” kit, a limited edition uniform designed to be a third kit (apart from home and away kits) shared by all African teams.

 Puma is laying on the PR thick about the third kit: “… The brown pigment in the kit was a customized pantone PUMA created by mixing actual soil samples from four different African nations—Ghana, Cameroon, Cote D’Ivoire and Mozambique.
 The brown to blue color gradient represented the soil to the sky progression.”